Dr Andrew Marsden

 Peyman is a Senior Research Associate at the Department of Chemical Engineering and Biotechnology, University of Cambridge.
 Prior to joining Cambridge, he worked as a Postdoctoral Fellow at Northwestern University in Chicago between 2013 and 2015 after completing his PhD at the University of Edinburgh.
 He has published 18 papers and his expertise is in the combination of high-throughput molecular simulations and adsorption measurements for studying adsorption phenomena in advanced materials.
 Peyman models the performance of our MOFs to tailor them to our customer's needs.

 Ben develops commercial opportunities for the company, working to secure funding and assess potential future markets for the technology.
+He manages Immaterial's grant-funded projects, leading all operations.
 He completed his BA in Natural Science at the University of Cambridge, focusing on Physics and Physiology.
 He went on on to read a Masters in Systems Biology, where he developed computer models of a cellular signalling pathway commonly implicated in cancer.

 Professor Anthony Cheetham, FRS